EU passport holders only can be considered for this post due to visa and tax restrictions.

 What your timetable might look like

-Your timetable will be a mix of classes, covering some of the following profiles:
+Your timetable will be a mix of classes, covering some or all of the following profiles:

 - very young learners (4-6)